 But, even if you have such documentation, the time it will take depends on the creditor who made the entry.
 Some will move fairly quickly, which may be only a matter of a few days.

-However, as a rule, you should expect it to take 30 days or more to get most negative items removed from your credit report.
+However, expect it to take 30 days or more to get most negative items removed from your credit report.

 Write a Goodwill Letter Asking the Creditor to Remove the Negative Item(s)

 If a creditor reports negative information and that information is legitimate, you won’t have a basis to challenge it.

 But another strategy is to write a goodwill letter.
 That’s where you politely request the creditor to remove the negative information.